AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/5.class-lifecycles/README.md

 # React Class Component Lifecycles

-In React class components, the lifecycle methods are hooks that let you run code at specific moments in a component's life.
+Before hooks came along, if you wanted to do something when a component mounted or updated, you used lifecycle methods in class components.
+Even though most people use function components with hooks now, it's still useful to understand these concepts since they map directly to useEffect patterns.

-Think of a component like a person:
+Think of a component's lifecycle like a person's life: it's born (mounted), lives (updates), and eventually dies (unmounts).
+Lifecycle methods let you hook into these moments.
-**born → lives → changes → dies.**

-Here's where `componentDidMount` and `componentDidUpdate` fit.

-## 1️⃣ componentDidMount()
+## componentDidMount

-### When it runs:
-➡️ Once, right after the component is added to the DOM (mounted).
+This method runs once, right after the component is first rendered and added to the DOM.
+It's called "Did Mount" because at this point, the component is now mounted and visible on the page.

-### What it's for:
+Here's what you'd typically use it for:
 - Fetching data from an API
-- Setting up subscriptions (WebSocket, event listeners)
+- Setting up subscriptions (like WebSockets or event listeners)
-- Initializing timers
+- Starting timers
-- Direct DOM manipulation (if needed)
+- Direct DOM manipulation (though this is rare in React)

-### Why "Did Mount"?
-Because the component is now visible on the page.
+Here's a simple example:

 ```jsx
 class UserProfile extends React.Component {